Continuing the series of posts in which I take a close look at one specific email — putting a positive spin on “copy teardowns”

 Email 2: Welcome to Boho Homes London

-Possibly some of the people who don’t open this believe that they’ve received the Welcome email twice.
+I could imagine that some of the people who don’t open this believe that they’ve received the Welcome email twice.

 Here’s the thing with email subject lines: Their job is to get your email opened.